Foraminifera: History of study

-The earliest known reference to foraminifera comes from Herodotus, who in the 5th century BCE noted them as making up the rock that forms the Great Pyramid of Giza.
+The earliest known reference to foraminifera comes from Strabo, who in the 1st century BCE noted them as making up the rock that forms the Great Pyramid of Giza and suggested that they were the remains of lentils left by the workers who built the pyramids.
 These are today recognized as representatives of the genus Nummulites.
-Strabo, in the 1st Century BCE, noted the same foraminifera, and suggested that they were the remains of lentils left by the workers who built the pyramids.

-Robert Hooke observed a foraminifera under the microscope, as described and illustrated in his 1665 book Micrographia:I was trying several small and single Magnifying Glasses, and casually viewing a parcel of white Sand, when I perceiv'd one of the grains exactly shap'd and wreath'd like a Shell[...]
-I view'd it every way with a better Microscope and found it on both sides, and edge-ways, to resemble the Shell of a small Water-Snail with a flat spiral Shell[...]Antonie van Leeuwenhoek described and illustrated foraminiferal tests in 1700, describing them as minute cockles; his illustration is recognizable as being Elphidium.
+Robert Hooke observed a foraminifera under the microscope, as described and illustrated in his 1665 book Micrographia:

+I was trying several small and single Magnifying Glasses, and casually viewing a parcel of white Sand, when I perceiv'd one of the grains exactly shap'd and wreath'd like a Shell ...
+I view'd it every way with a better Microscope and found it on both sides, and edge-ways, to resemble the Shell of a small Water-Snail with a flat spiral Shell ...

+Antonie van Leeuwenhoek described and illustrated foraminiferal tests in 1700, describing them as minute cockles; his illustration is recognizable as being Elphidium.
 Early workers classified foraminifera within the genus Nautilus, noting their similarity to certain cephalopods.
 It was recognised by Lorenz Spengler in 1781 that foraminifera had holes in the septa, which would eventually grant the group its name.
 Spengler also noted that the septa of foraminifera arced the opposite way from those of nautili and that they lacked a nerve tube.